Ixtlán del Río: The 20th century and contemporary times

 Between the 1940s and 1960s Mexico experienced a period of peace, economic growth, wealth redistribution, migration to cities, and modernization.
 This was reflected in Ixtlán with the construction of the Tepic-Guadalajara highway in 1942, which connected roadways in Ixtlán with other highways in Mexico.
 The road largely followed the 'Camino Real' established by the Spaniards on existing trade routes that had been used by the Native Americans.
 The road was the heart of the commercial district of Ixtlán.
 It is possible that during this era there was a redistribution of agricultural land by the federal government.

 Between the 1970s and contemporary times Ixtlán modernized and was influenced by international trends such as globalization, advances in medicine, mechanization of agriculture, and the development of electronic communication.
 In 1994 the autopista, a high-speed highway, was constructed according to the Plan de Barrancas.
 The toll road allowed for modern amenities and increased traffic, but bypassed the center of Ixtlán, diminishing the amount of traffic that flowed through the commercial district.
 In 1996 voters elected the first mayor that was not a member of the PRI party, reflecting national political trends.
 Starting in the 1960s and 1970s many rural residents of Ixtlán and the surrounding towns began to migrate to cities or north to the United States, following a pattern of migration repeated by millions of their compatriots.
 Ixtlán maintains a large expatriate community in the American Southwest today, with many returning during Christmas holidays or as retirees.

-Ixtlán del Río

-Description of the City
+Overview

 The center of the municipality is the city of Ixtlán del Río with a population of 28,000 inhabitants according to a 2014 estimate, which makes it the most populous city in the central south region.
 Notable locations within the city include El Cristo Rey, a statue of Jesus on top of a hill located just outside of the town center, the central parish Catholic Church, the central plaza and kiosk and the central market.
 The city offers financial services, sleeping accommodations, and a variety of commercial activities.